Paul Roberts (musician): The Stranglers

 Roberts replaced Hugh Cornwell in The Stranglers in 1990 and appeared on and co-wrote their studio albums Stranglers In the Night, About Time, Written in Red, Coup de Grace and Norfolk Coast.

-Roberts performed live as a non-playing frontman as The Stranglers recruited guitarist John Ellis and later Baz Warne to co-replace Cornwell, who sang vocals and played guitar.
+For live performances, he appeared as the frontman, with John Ellis and later Baz Warne playing guitar to replace Cornwell, who had performed as lead vocalist and guitarist.

 Roberts left The Stranglers after almost 16 years (believed to be longer than his predecessor, according to press quotes from his former colleagues) in May 2006.
 The split was officially described as "amicable".
 The band reverted to a four-piece, with Warne taking over lead vocals and Jean-Jacques Burnel returning to singing songs on which he had originally provided lead vocals.

 Solo / Faith Band / Soulsec

-As a side project to The Stranglers, Roberts also played and recorded as Paul Roberts, Paul Roberts and The Faith Band and The Faith Band, who post Stranglers changed to Soulsec.
+As a side project to The Stranglers, Roberts also played and recorded solo, as Paul Roberts and The Faith Band, The Faith Band, and Soulsec.
 Releases included the albums Faith?
-(Paul Roberts, 1999], Self Discovery (Paul Roberts and The Faithband, 2001), The Pressure Sensitive (The Faithband, 2003) and End Games (Soulsec, 2007).
-Also the singles "God", "When Reason Sleeps", "8 Days" and "Swim".
-There have also been several acoustic/electric live and compilation CDs.
+(Paul Roberts, 1999), Self Discovery (Paul Roberts and The Faith Band, 2001), The Pressure Sensitive (The Faith Band, 2003) and End Games (Soulsec, 2007).